 - Soap in a Jar.
-If you create your own soap, or would like to give it a try, this make a great gift.
+If you create your own soap, or would like to give it a try, this will make a great gift.
 Simply add balls of the soap to a jar.
 They can use them as they please and keep the rest well stored.

 - Candle Jars.
 Attach a wick to the bottom of a jar, then fill with layers of melted coloured scented wax.
 Let harden and pop the lid back on.
 This aromatic gift is great in any home.